10 Fields of psychology to consider for your career

 You’ll find clinical child psychologists working in clinics, hospitals, rehabilitation centers, schools and private practice environments.
 Depending on the setting, these healthcare professionals may specialize one of several different fields of psychology, including behavior during infancy, childhood or adolescence and developmental disabilities.
-Hopefuls can begin honing their skills in these areas as early as during the undergraduate experience with a Bachelor of Arts in Psychology with a Child Psychology concentration.
+Those interested in this area of psychology can begin honing their skills in these areas as early as during the undergraduate experience with a Bachelor of Arts in Psychology with a Child Psychology concentration.

 Clinical health psychology is another offshoot of this industry.
 Doctorate-qualified practitioners in this field of psychology have expertise in addressing the interactions of social, cultural and biological factors as well as their potential impact on a person’s wellbeing.
 It is worth noting that all 50 states require at least a master’s degree to become a psychologist, but to practice clinically, you’ll need a doctorate.